About CSE GitLab

-- If you ever want to use GitLab for instructional purposes, we now some custom tailored tools to make setup of student groups and repositories a one-click operation.
+- If you ever want to use GitLab for instructional purposes, we have some custom tailored tools to make setup of student groups and repositories a one-click operation.

 - The seamless integration of GitLab-Ci (a distributed build service) is another big advantage of using Gitlab over some other solutions.
 Again, running this locally, give us some significant control and customization options at an organizational level.

 - GitHub is obviously the major competitor to GitLab, here is a feature comparison between the two if you're interested on "why GitLab" in a more general sense (NOTE: we run the Community Edition of GitLab, which has most *but not all* the features of the Enterprise Edition):